zixialu/choosy/README.md

 # Choosy

-Create quick, informal polls on the web for your friends to vote on.
-Votes are tallied using the Borda count and updated live.
+Create quick, informal polls for your friends to vote on!
+Votes are counted using the Borda count and updated live.

 [Visit us on Heroku](https://chooosy.herokuapp.com/)